Clicky

 This restriction is for insurance and safety reasons.

-When renting jet skis, they’re often power-limited, sometimes with plates in the pump to cap speed.
+When renting, they’re often power-limited, sometimes with plates in the pump to cap speed.
 Keep this in mind if you’re used to rental jet skis and consider buying or riding a non-rental one.

 Rental keys are custom orders and come in unique colors.